 Time to Process Certificate Applications

-OSG confirms certificate application information and requests issuance of the digital certificate within a reasonable time frame, usually within two days after receiving all necessary details and documents from the Applicant.
+OSG confirms certificate application information and requests issuance of the digital certificate within a reasonable time frame after receiving all necessary details and documents from the Applicant.

 Certificate issuance

 Actions during Certificate Issuance

 The OSG Operator shall verify the source of a certificate request and the identity of the Applicant in a secure manner prior to issuing a certificate.